IPNEWPAY/doc-acq/docs/self-hosted/index.md

 ## Enterprise Edition

-The **Enterprise Edition** of ShellHub provides advanced features and enhanced support, making it suitable for larger organizations or those with specific enterprise needs.
+The **Enterprise Edition** of Newpay Docs provides advanced features and enhanced support, making it suitable for larger organizations or those with specific enterprise needs.
 By self-hosting the **Enterprise Edition**, you can take advantage of:

 - Advanced security features, including Multi-factor authentication (MFA).
 - SSH session recording for improved auditing and compliance.
 - Network security enhancements with configurable firewall rules.
-- Web-based admin console for easy management of your ShellHub instance.
+- Web-based admin console for easy management of your Newpay Docs instance.
 - Premium support with dedicated response times.

 :::note